 Michael reaches out to Ray, but the ghosts are wailing so he lets Ray go.
 They scream and cry in a chorus.
 Michael makes coffee and leaves it out for them, lights a candle and places it by the door.
 He microwaves a can of soup, even reheats an old slice of meatloaf.
 Still, the ghosts murmur.

 He knocks on his mother’s bedroom door.
 She’s crying, softly, possibly into a pillow.
 Why did you do that? he wants to say.
 You ruined my life too.
 You ruin my life every day.
 Why can’t you understand how to be a person?
 But instead, he says, “Are you ok?”

 Michael rests his forehead against the door.
 “You weren’t supposed to tell them, Mom.
 Remember?”
 He says it as gently as possible.
 She ignores him.
 “Want some coffee?”

 She opens the door just enough to let Michael hand her a steaming mug, then shuts him out.
 The entryway door quivers like it’s made of glass.
 Michael paces, checks his phone, sees four new text messages.

 My mom might kick me out—I don’t know what to do

 Michael shuts the screen off and falls asleep in front of the entryway, cooing to the ghosts, hand pressed flat against the door.

-Kira Frank hails from Milwaukee, Wisconsin, but her heart is in Chicago.
+Kira Bell hails from Milwaukee, Wisconsin, but her heart is in Chicago.
 She’s taught in Kansas, Alabama, and South Korea, performed standup comedy in Evanston, and led volunteer programs in Costa Rica.
 An assistant editor for the Black Warrior Review, she is currently working on her MFA at The University of Alabama.
 When she’s not writing, she’s probably singing in public, falling off a paddleboard, or talking to her cat, Yzma.